semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/dev-starter-guide.md

 @## Introduction

-Hello my friend, I would like to tell you about the design system that we use at [Semrush](https://semrush.com) and that you can use for yourself.
+Let's look at the design system we use at [Semrush](https://semrush.com), and which you can use for your project.

 The design system consists of over 70 [React](https://reactjs.org) components.
-Design guides and [Figma](https://www.figma.com/@semrush) are available for each component.
-There are examples of use and description of api.
+Each of them has design guides and [Figma components](https://www.figma.com/@semrush) with examples of use and API descriptions.

-We also have our own large [library of icons](/style/icon/) and a [library with charts](/data-display/d3-chart/).
+We also have big [icons library](/style/icon/) and [charts library](/data-display/d3-chart/).

 @## Installation